LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/logging.md

 LogLevels = Fatal, Error, Warning, Message, Info // [!code --] LogLevels = All // [!code ++]
 ```

+By default, if a player uses the BepInEx version pinned on Thunderstore, the `[Logging.Disk]` `LogLevels` setting will automatically be set to `All`, more easily allowing you to debug based off "hidden" logs in the log file.

 ### Warning Logging